 The candy shop.

 For a panda, it’s bamboo.
 For my cat, it’s the treats sitting on my kitchen counter.
-For a bookworm, it’s the used book store around the corner.
+For a bookworm, it’s the used book store down the street.
 For an eight year old, it’s literally the candy shop.
-And for an oboist, it’s the double reed supply store. ☺️
+And for an oboist it’s the double reed supply store. ☺️

 1. MusEcho Burnishing Rod

-Burnishing rods (or sharpening steels) are fairly common.
-You might have one in your kitchen right now!
-Sharpening steels are a common knife sharpening tool for cooks, fisherman, or anyone who needs a sharp knife, but I never really saw the need to use one.
+Burnishing rods have been around for quite awhile but I never really saw the need to use one.
 I use crock sticks and was doing just fine with them.
 Then one fateful day, at a Double Reed Day (nerdy I know), I walked by Bocal Majority’s booth and was attracted to the design of this one.
-As I examined it my conscience kept telling me I didn’t need it, but I was intrigued.
-I was eventually was talked into buying it by a fellow oboist but was still wondering if I really needed it while waking away with $70 less to my name.
-Then I started using it.
+As I examined it my conscience kept telling me I didn’t need it.
+I was still torn when I was eventually was talked into buying it by a fellow oboist but thought “well, I’ll try it out.”

 It has changed my life!

 Ok I might be exaggerating just a little, but seriously I don’t know how I got along without it.
 Burnishing rods generally do not take off steel from a knife, instead they re-align the burr on the knife.
 So it allows you to reset your knife angles quickly.
-The magnetic rod fits inside the handle and stays put for compact storage and because it’s magnetic it can even pick up plaques!
+This one is designed to collapse for traveling AND it’s also magnetic allowing you to pick up plaques!

 The moral of the story is don’t listen to your conscience…..just kidding!